Is the feather the new decorating motif of the season? We're starting to think so (and not just because Thanksgiving is on the horizon).

 Above: A DIY feather lampshade via Annaleena's Hem.

-Above: The workspace of Brzesko, Poland-based photographer Laura Makabresku.
+Above: The workspace of photographer Laura Makabresku of Brzesko, Poland.

-Above: At a Marin County wedding celebration, paper feather garlands flutter in the Headlands reception hall; via Green Wedding Shoes.
-For something similar, consider the Paper Feather Garland by Tucker Reece on Etsy ($16 for 18 feathers on three yards of twine).
+Above: At a Marin County wedding celebration, paper feather garlands flutter in the Headlands reception hall.
+Photograph via Green Wedding Shoes.
+For something similar, consider the Paper Feather Garland by Tucker Reece on Etsy ($14.95 for 18 feathers on three yards of twine).